We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • A Diploma or Master’s in Aviation Medicine (Kings College London/University of Otago).

-• Have completed 2 days Mandatory Training at a UK Aeromedical Centre (if not already completed 5 days at Initial Class 2 AME Application).
+• Have completed 2 days Mandatory Training at a UK Aeromedical Centre (if not already completed the 5 days of Mandatory Training at Initial Class 2 AME Certification).

-• To gain Class 1 Approval, you will need to pass the UK CAA Class 1 Upgrade Viva Examination and Onsite Audit.
+• Pass the UK CAA Class 1 Upgrade Viva Examination.

-• Observe the ATCO environment at an Air Traffic Control Tower (half day visit).
+• Observe the ATCO working environment at an ATC Tower (at least a half day visit).

-• Complete UK CAA Class 3 Training Requirements, including Reading, Reflection and Assessment on requested publications.
+• Complete the UK CAA Class 3 Training Requirements.

-• To gain Class 3 Approval, you will need to pass the UK CAA Class 3 Upgrade Viva Examination.
+• Pass the UK CAA Class 3 Upgrade Viva Examination.

 Close Progressing to Class 1 and 3 Certification